ChristopherAlphonse/admindashboard/README.md

 ## Usage

-Usage lof this repo or software will help provide a greater understand for error handling, password resetting, and creating and deleting users from a database.
+Usage of this repo or software will help provide a greater understand for error handling, password resetting, and creating and deleting users from a database.

 <!-- _For more examples, please refer to the [Documentation](https://example.com)_ -->